zkCollective/zk-Harness/README.md

 | :---                                                      |    :----:     |          ---:         |          ---:             |
 | [emp-zk](https://github.com/emp-toolkit/emp-zk)           | Text          | Here's this           |                           |
 | [FETA](https://github.com/KULeuven-COSIC/Feta)            | Text          | Here's this           |                           |

+## General Purpose Frameworks

+We should have a discussion section describing frontend approach implementing circuits that essentially execute step-by-step some simple CPU, also called a virtual machine (VM).
+Such approaches are: StarkWare's (Cairo), zkEVMS, Polygon's VM, RISC-V (?), and zkLLVM.

 ## Implementations leveraging different ZK Compilers